 To apprehend the import of this section of the vision we must remember that creation's song has been sung.
 Now we enter upon another theme, which may be summarized in one phrase, the deliverance of that which has been procured.
 One is tempted to narrow it down to one word, redemption, yet there is far more than this, both in scope and effect.
-On the one hand there is the payment of a price which suffices for all creation, not the redeemed alone, on the other the redemption is by power and effects the deliverance of the redeemed.
+On the one hand, there is the payment of a price which suffices for all creation, not the redeemed alone, on the other the redemption is by power and affects the deliverance of the redeemed.

 But before enlarging our vision of this great transaction, let us focus our attention on the scroll upon which our gaze is riveted at the very outset.
 It may seem pedantic to call it a scroll, rather than a book.
 Yet such slight distinctions often have an importance quite beyond the form of the object.
 Its real shape is evident from an allusion in this very Unveiling.
-Under the sixth seal heaven recoils as a scroll rolling itself up.
+Under the sixth seal, heaven recoils as a scroll rolling itself up.
 Our translators recognized the incongruity of rendering it book in this passage, hence they, too, in this one instance, translate "the heaven departed as a scroll."

 Two other renderings of theirs are of vital value in helping us to understand what this scroll really is.
 Our Lord speaks of "a writing of divorcement" (Matt.19:7), and again "a bill of divorcement" (Mark 10:4).
 In both cases this same Greek word is used.
-From this it is evident that the scroll was not a book in the sense in which we understand the term, and may have been only a short roll not more than a page in length.
+From this, it is evident that the scroll was not a book in the sense in which we understand the term, and may have been only a short roll not more than a page in length.
 It may be as long as the prophecy of Isaiah (Luke 4:17).
 It may be no longer than the brief legal document used in granting a divorce.

-In the first chapter John is told to write what he is observing in a scroll (1:14).
+In the first chapter, John is told to write what he is observing in a scroll (1:14).
 The Unveiling itself is that scroll.
-By it God reveals to us what is to come.
+By it, God reveals to us what is to come.
 It has been a great temptation to expositors to make the seven-sealed scroll another medium for unveiling the future.
 But what confusion is thus created!
-Nothing is revealed of the contents of the seven-sealed scroll, even after the seals are broken, so that, if it contained a revelation, no one is aware what it is.
+Nothing is revealed of the contents of the seven-sealed scroll, even after the seals are broken, so that, if it contained a revelation, no one is aware of what it is.
 And why should it?
 The scroll written by John is amply sufficient for this purpose, for it tells what effect the breaking of each seal produced.

 Some think it contained the history of the church.
 We ourselves believe that, when the true history of the church is revealed, there will be great consternation!
 But we are not prepared to expect the effects which follow the loosing of these seals.